 The book fund is open to full-time undergraduate students in any major who are enrolled in one of the collegiate Trio Programs at Saint Louis University, are in good academic standing with the University and demonstrate a financial need.

 Funds for the Dr. Celerstine Briggs Johnson Book Fund are raised through individual gifts as well as revenue from various events.
-As part of the University's Go Further scholarship matching initiative, all gifts of $100 or more will be matched dollar for dollar.
-But any gift, regardless of the amount, will help students gain access to necessary educational tools.
+All gifts, regardless of the amount, will help students gain access to necessary educational tools.

 The Black Alumni Association (BAA) is looking for alumni volunteers with skills in